meteor/meteor/content/testing.md

 <h2 id="introduction">Introduction</h2>

-There are many benefits of testing your application to ensure it works the way you think it does.
-Reasons include maintaining a high level of quality (especially over time as your codebase changes), allowing you to refactor and rewrite code with confidence, and concrete documentation of expected behavior.
-(Other developers can figure out what parts of your app are supposed to do by reading the tests!)
+Testing allows you to ensure your application works the way you think it does, especially as your codebase changes over time.
+If you have good tests, you can refactor and rewrite code with confidence.
+Tests are also the most concrete form of documentation of expected behavior, since other developers can figure out how to use your code by reading the tests.

-Automated testing allows you to do all of these things to a much greater degree and *run tests more often*, which means your codebase will remain in better shape and regress less.
+Automated testing is critical because it allows you to run a far greater set of tests much more often than you could manually, allowing you to catch regression errors immediately.

-<h3 id="testing-concepts">Testing concepts</h3>
+<h3 id="testing-types">Types of tests</h3>

 Entire books have been written on the subject of testing, so we will simply touch on some basics of testing here.
-The important thing to consider when writing a test is what part of the application you are trying to test, and how you are verifying the behaviour works.
+The important thing to consider when writing a test is what part of the application you are trying to test, and how you are verifying the behavior works.

-- If you are testing one small module of your application, you are writing a **unit test**.
-You'll need to take steps to *stub* and *mock* other modules that your module usually leverages in order to *isolate* each test.
+- **Unit test**: If you are testing one small module of your application, you are writing a unit test.
+You'll need to *stub* and *mock* other modules that your module usually leverages in order to *isolate* each test.
 You'll typically also need to *spy* on actions that the module takes to verify that they occur.

-- If you are testing that multiple modules behave properly in concert, you are writing an **integration test**.
+- **Integration test**: If you are testing that multiple modules behave properly in concert, you are writing an integration test.
 Such tests are much more complex and may require running code both on the client and on the server to verify that communication across that divide is working as expected.
 Typically an integration test will still isolate a part of the entire application and directly verify results in code.

-- If you want to write a test that can be run against any running version of your app and verifies at the browser level that the right things happen when you push the right buttons, then you are writing an **acceptance test** (sometimes called "end to end test".
+- **Acceptance test**: If you want to write a test that can be run against any running version of your app and verifies at the browser level that the right things happen when you push the right buttons, then you are writing an acceptance test (sometimes called "end to end test".
 Such tests typically try to hook into the application as little as possible, beyond perhaps setting up the right data to run a test against.

-- Finally you may wish to test that your application works under typical load or see how much load it can handle before it falls over.
-This is called a **load test** or **stress test**.
+- **Load test**: Finally you may wish to test that your application works under typical load or see how much load it can handle before it falls over.
+This is called a load test or stress test.
 Such tests can be challenging to set up and typically aren't run often but are very important for confidence before a big production launch.

 <h3 id="challenges-with-meteor">Challenges of testing in Meteor</h3>